macdougt/MLIntroduction/session-7/README.md

 **Generator update** :

 The Generator goal is a bit different, it is goal is to generate good enough images that the discriminator thinks they are real.
 During one epoch we updated the discriminator weights (as per the previous section), then we need to update the generator weights too. the input to the generator is a vector of numbers (the latent space), so it is easy to randomly generate set of those, but we want the generator to generate realistic images that can confuse the discriminator, to do what we create a model where we stack the generator on top of the discriminator, this means that the output of the generator is passed to the discriminator.
-If we train this model to classify these fake images as real, it means it will update the weights in a way that make the generator generate real images, but there is a caveat here, the update will try to update both the discriminator and generator weights since they are in the same model, and this means we are messing up the training we did in the previous section, we just want to update the generator model weights in this step, this is easily fixable, we can do that by freezing the discriminator weights in this model, this way it will just update the generator weights which is exactly what we want.
+If we train this model to classify these fake images as real, it means it will update the weights in a way that make the generator generate real images, but there is a caveat here, the update will try to update both the discriminator and generator weights since they are in the same model, and this means we are messing up the training we did in the previous section, we just want to update the generator model weights in this step, this is easily fixable, we can do that by freezing the discriminator weights in this model, this way it will just update the generator weights which is exactly what we want. Â

 The following figure shows the GAN model used to train the generator: